Skip to main content

 FieldDescription

-sourceCurrencyFiat currency accepted (usd, eur, mxn)
+sourceCurrencyFiat currency accepted (usd, eur, mxn, gbp)

 depositInstructionsBank details to share with senders